US advisers endorse updated COVID shots for fall boosters

 But those vaccines were designed to target the virus strain that circulated in early 2020.
 Effectiveness drops as new mutants emerge and the longer it’s been since someone’s last shot.
 Since April, hospitalization rates in people over age 65 have jumped, the CDC said.

-The new updated shots are only for use as a booster for people who've had primary vaccinations regardless of brand or how many booster doses they've had until now.
-Pfizer's option is for people 12 and older while Moderna's is for adults only.
+The new updated shots are only for use as a booster, not for someone's first-ever vaccinations.
+The Food and Drug Administration cleared Pfizer's bivalent option for people 12 and older while Moderna's is for adults only.

 A big unknown: Exactly how much benefit people will get from one of those extra shots.